Topics on this page:

 Nevertheless halus is not always practiced.
 In traffic, for example most drivers are not halus or considerate at all.

-Standing in line, patiently awaiting one's turn is often an alien concept and people's behavior is not refined in such occasions.
+Standing in line, patiently awaiting one's turn is often an alien concept and people's behavior is not at all refined in such occasions.

 Interacting with Indonesians is very easy.
 You will soon discover that most Indonesians, irrespective of age, class or education are interested in getting to know foreign visitors.